Nancy Kwan: Early career

 When The World of Suzie Wong began to tour, Kwan was assigned the part of a bargirl.
 In addition to her small supporting character role, Kwan became an understudy for the production's female lead, France Nuyen.
 Though Stark and the male lead William Holden preferred Kwan despite her somewhat apprehensive demeanor during the screen test, she did not get the role.
 Paramount favored the more accomplished France Nuyen, who had been widely praised for her performance in the film South Pacific (1958).
 Stark acquiesced to Paramount's wishes.
-Nuyen received the role and Kwan later took Nuyen'a place on Broadway.
+Nuyen received the role and Kwan later took Nuyen's place on Broadway.
 In a September 1960 interview with Associated Press journalist Bob Thomas, she said, "I was bitterly disappointed, and I almost quit and went home when I didn't get the picture."
 Kwan did not receive the lead role because Stark believed she was too inexperienced at the time.
 Nuyen won the title role in the ensuing movie because of her powerful portrayal of Suzie Wong during the tour.
 She moved to England to film the movie, leaving an opening for Kwan to ascend to the lead female role in the touring production.
 In 1959, one month after Nuyen was selected for the film role and while Kwan was touring in Toronto, Stark told her to screen test again for the film.
 Kwan responded to his phone call from London, asking, "How can I come?
 I'm in this show."
 To provide a pretext for Kwan's sudden hiatus from the touring production, Stark sent a cablegram to her superiors saying her father had become ill and had been hospitalized.
 Kwan later recalled in an interview about three years later, "So I went to the manager and told him a lie.
 It was not very nice, but what could I do?"
 After Kwan accepted the role, the Broadway play producer sued her for leaving with little notice.

 Nuyen, who was in an unstable relationship with Marlon Brando, had a nervous breakdown and was fired from the role because of her erratic behavior.
 The film's director, Jean Negulesco, was fired and replaced by Richard Quine.
 Kwan, who had never previously been in a film, got the part by beating out over 30 actresses from Hollywood, France, Japan, Korea, and the Philippines.
 On February 15, 1960, she began filming the movie in London with co-star William Holden.